mproos/mproos.github.io/other.md

 #### Eye-tracking task (December 2019 to February 2020)

 I helped Nele Ots (Goethe University in Frankfurt am Main) run an eye-tracking study in her project "Planning sentences and sentence intonation cross-linguistically".
-This was my first time using an eye-tracker, made me want to try it out for myself!

 #### Organizing the ICLC-14 conference (Septmeber 2016 to July 2017)